kodjodevf/mangayomi/README.md

 ## Using Rust Inside Flutter

-This project use Rust for the [auto-image-cropper](https://github.com/ritiek/auto-image-cropper) crate utilizing the capabilities of the [Rinf](https://pub.dev/packages/rinf) framework.

 To run and build this app, you need to have
 [Flutter SDK](https://docs.flutter.dev/get-started/install)
 and [Rust toolchain](https://www.rust-lang.org/tools/install)